Delhi govt to promote students till class 8 without exams

 The Delhi government on Monday announced that students from nursery to class 8 will be promoted to the next class in the national capital.
-In a joint digital press conference with Chief Minister Arvind Kejriwal, his deputy Manish Sisodia said the students of government schools will be prmoted under the 'no detention policy'.
+In a joint digital press conference with Chief Minister Arvind Kejriwal, his deputy Manish Sisodia said online classes for students of class 12 will begin from first week of April.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)